SamyT-code/Natural-Language-Processing/CSI4107A - Assignment 1 - Information Retrieval System.md

 #### Program Execution
 ---
-To execute the program, run the following command (can use `py` or `python` as the launcher option):
+To execute the program, download the assignment zip folder, unzip the folder and open the unzipped file where ever you unzipped it.
+Open a Terminal (on Linux or Mac) ot Command Prompt (windows) within the unzipped assignment folder.
+Run the following command (can use `py` or `python` as the launcher option) in Terminal/Command Prompt:
 ```bash
 python main.py
 ```

 To change the mode of testing the queries (titles only or titles + description), change the value of `mode` in `main.py`: `0` --> query on titles, `1` --> query on title + description

+Currently main.py will load in the invertedindex.json file to do help with retrieval.
+If you would like the index to be remade, delete all files in the hleper folder and run the python main.py within a Terminal/Command Prompt within the assignment folder.
+This will take significantly longer.

 ## Program Functionalities
 ---